About the School

 - Running a women's shelter in an underserved rural community in the U.S.

-- Working with Oxfam to empower communities hit hard by natural disasters
+- Working with an international nonprofit to empower communities hit hard by natural disasters

 - Serving as a consultant to the United Nations on issues around equal access to education